morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 #### AXE5400 - USB3.0 - 2.4 GHz, 5 GHz and 6 GHz (WiFi 7)

-(Warning: no adapters with the below chipset are available to buy at this time - 2023-03-07.)
+(Warning: no adapters with the mt7925 chipset are available to buy at this time - 2023-03-07.)

 -----

-##### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)`
+##### `chipset - Mediatek mt7925 - supported in-kernel since Linux kernel 6.7 (2024)` - supports 160 MHz Channel width

-Warning: No adapters with this chipset are available to consumers yet.
+Warning: No usb adapters with this chipset are available to consumers yet.
+Cards for internal installation are available.
 You will see AXE5400 class adapters available but those are currently Realtek chipsets and are only WiFi 6 capable devices.
 The mt7925 is a WiFi 7 capable chipset.
 Expect adapters to be available at some point in 2024.
 If you see an adapter that uses the mt7925 chipset, please post in `Issues`.

+Warning: There is also a mt7927 chipset that is very similar to the mt7925.
+It is also already available on cards for internal installation.
+However, support for the mt7927 has not gone into the Linux kernel yet.
+The mt7927 supports channel width of 320 MHz but otherwise appears to be the same as the mt7925 chipset.
+A separate entry for the mt7927 will be made above once support is in the Linux kernel.

 -----